-On some plantations, these style pots were also used to punish the enslaved and to boil them alive (as depicted in the movie Mandingo.
+On some plantations, they used these pots to punish the enslaved and to boil them alive (as depicted in the movie “Mandingo.”
 CLICK HERE to see the clip.)

 The Big House

-It was something just to look at the trees whose thick branches bowed low.
-Shading the big house, cooling it from the Louisiana sun and sheltering it from the River breeze, these trees line the walkway to the entrance of the gate and were planted in 1825.
+It was overwhelming to look at the trees whose thick branches bowed low.
+Shading the big house, cooling it from the Louisiana sun, and sheltering it from the River breeze, these trees lined the walkway to the entrance of the gate and were planted in 1825.

-I don’t know what the strangers room is (Guest Room?) but it’s a room in the big house.
+I don’t know what a stranger’s room is (guest room?), but it’s a room in the big house.
 I tried to take pics of the inside from the window.
-Looks like the original furniture is still preserved.
+It looks like the original furniture is still preserved.

 The carriage house dates to 1820.
 In its earlier years, the east bay was used as a horse stall.
 The overseer had the horse saddled each day and tied to the chain so that it was available for riding and checking the fields.

 Square Corn Crib and Cistern

 The Corn Crib was built around 1821 of hand-hewn cypress logs and was used to store grain for the plantation.
 Rainwater was channeled from the crib roof into the cistern, which was 16 ft deep and held 4804 Gallons of water used for watering stock.

 There are several Pigeonnier’s on the land.
 The Prud’ Hommes harvested young pigeons for a delicacy called “Squab.”